onlyquake/xonotic-wiki/Programming-Tips.md

 #### Download / Installation

 * Download and install cscope with `pacman -S cscope`
-Windows users must download the Windows version of cscope from https://code.google.com/archive/p/cscope-win32/downloads since the mingw version generates broken indices.
+Windows users must download the Windows version of cscope from https://code.google.com/archive/p/cscope-win32/downloads since the mingw version generates broken indices and put it into the main xonotic repo directory.

 * Download and install a cscope GUI or a plugin for your text editor / IDE.
 For example for jEdit there is a plugin called [CscopeFinder](http://plugins.jedit.org/plugins/?CscopeFinder).